DuaneGarber/CacheProxy/README.md

 3. store
   a.
 Stores the cached object
   b.
 Handles all configuration checks (size/number)

-### 'Interface' Methods
-Cache requires its children to implement 4 functions:
-1. Insert
+4. insert
+  a. inserts into cache storage
 2. Find
+  a. finds cache record
 3. Remove
+  a. removes cache record
 4. Garbage Collection
+  a. removes stale cache from storage

+# Storage
-## MemoryCaching
+## In Memory Storage
-Extends Cache and implements storage functions.
-This storage type is a plain old javascript object {}.
+This storage object is a plain old javascript object {}.

-## RedisCaching
+## Redis Storage
-Extends Cache and implements storage functions.
-This storage is stored into a database so it is persistent across executions.
+This storage object is stored into a database so it is persistent across executions.

-### Constructor
-Since it is persistent, it executes garbage collection on startup.